How to communicate about Electronics Watch

 Electronics Watch employs a worker-driven monitoring and remediation approach.
 This allows rightsholders and their representatives to initiate an investigation, discuss monitoring findings and inform decisions about reparations.
 This is different from the social auditing process in which workers primarily serve as a source of information in the investigation but are seldom actively consulted or included in the discussion of corrective action.
 Its approach is wholly different from the approach of the burgeoning Environmental, Social and Governance (ESG) assurance industry, in which the social aspect is often an afterthought and workers' voices are absent.

 The objective of Electronics Watch investigations is to provide rightsholders with access to remedy, rather than simply ensuring compliance with a code of conduct, securing a rating, label or certification, or demonstrating progress toward corporate social responsibility goals.
+This is crucial because the people whose lives are directly impacted by these conditions should have a say in the decisions that affect them.
+Empowering rightsholders to participate ensures that solutions are not imposed from above but are instead shaped by those who know the issues firsthand, leading to more effective and sustainable outcomes.

 Please contact Martina Hooper if you have any questions or need additional guidance.